 Young Historians Spotlight

-Hear from three early-career historians on their current research.
-Held in partnership with the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies at Messiah College and the Young Center for Anabaptist and Pietist Studies at Elizabethtown College.
+Hear from two early-career historians on their current research.
+Organized in partnership with the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies at Messiah College, Mennonite Church USA Archives, and the Young Center for Anabaptist and Pietist Studies at Elizabethtown College.

 Ashley King will present “Peace and Prisons: Quaker Efforts in Addressing Penal Affairs in Northern Ireland 1971-1989.”
 She will examine the activities of Quaker organizations in Northern Ireland in their efforts to address issues of penal affairs during the Northern Irish Troubles (1971-1989).
 The paper analyzes how the Quakers understood their actions related to penal affairs by looking at how they justified their actions from a Quaker theological understanding of “God in All,” pacifism, and reconciliation.